DURATION

 Cycling

-An extra early start today for a spectacular hike to Petra.
-You’ll enter the ancient city via the 'backdoor' and will have time to explore the sites and learn all about its ancient past with a local specialist guide before leaving the same way.
-Following a short jeep transfer to the hilltop village of Rajif, you’ll pedal off-road for the long descent towards Wadi Rum.
-Your overnight spot is a remote wild campsite set up by a local Bedouin family who will cook some traditional fodder.
-Time to hit the hay - either climb into your tent or grab your mattress and sleep ‘open-air’ - highly recommended for star-gazing fans.
+Today starts early with a spectacular hike to Petra, one of the world’s most iconic archaeological sites.
+You’ll take the lesser-known 'backdoor' route to enter the city, winding on ancient pathways alongside rugged canyons and up rocky steps.
+You will have a little time to explore the sites and learn all about its ancient past with a local specialist guide before leaving the same way, usually in the early afternoon.
+Following a short jeep transfer to the village of Rajif, the next part of your journey begins.
+You’ll get back on your bike for an off-road adventure, descending through dirt roads that wind down toward Wadi Rum.
+You’ll find yourself cycling through the vast expanse of desert as you approach your wild campsite.
+Ran by a local Bedouin family, they’ll prepare traditional meals before either climbing into your tent or grabbing your mattress and sleeping ‘open-air’ - highly recommended for star-gazing fans.

 Day 5